suresharora10/Palindrome_Suresh/README.md

 # Requirements

-Given this basic Spring Boot project structure, please implement a REST service and simple UI using React.js that implements an endpoint to solve the palindrome problem described below.
+Given the basic Spring Boot and ReactJS applications, please implement API automation tests to ensure the reliability of the REST service and UI end-to-end tests for a comprehensive test coverage.

-We are looking for you to:
+**We are looking for you to:**

-* complete, refine, and polish the solution you started building with us
-* create a simple clean UI in ReactJS that calls the Java API
+* fork the repository to your own Gitlab/Github account
-* use tests to show the effectiveness of your solution
+* Using the framework of your choosing:
+  * implement API Automation tests for the Spring Boot REST service
+  * implement UI End-to-End tests for the ReactJS web app
 * add any applicable documentation
+* include screenshots of passing tests
 * note any assumptions that you make

-Please craft a solution that:
+**Please craft a solution that:**

 * you would consider to be representative of your level of professionalism
 * you would be comfortable handing off to someone else to maintain
-* You would feel at ease delegating this to a developer who may not be as well-versed in Spring Boot
+* You would feel at ease delegating this to a developer who may not be as well-versed

 ## Palindrome problem